fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 You can also use the monkeypatch fixture functions in conjunction with unittest.mock to temporarily replace attributes with mock objects.
-You’ll look at that in Lab 7, Using pytest with Other Tools, on page 127.
+You’ll look at that in Lab 7, Using pytest with Other Tools

 ### Using doctest_namespace